miklevin/MikeLev.in/_posts/2025-07-01-ai-emergent-collaboration-self-building-railway.md

 also with the storytelling theme.
 Tell clear stories.
 Clarify the stories you're telling.
 Have elevator pitches up-top and satisfying drill-down on exploratory paths from the elevator pitch.
-And that dovetails into the topic of website hierarchy and information architecture — another critical topics, ahaha!
+And that dovetails into the topic of website hierarchy and information architecture — another critical topic, ahaha!
 And so it keeps going, such as these things do.

 And that's how I frame it all — each and every Client engagement.